MealCraft/PSPDFKit/README.md

 - [x] 1.
 Create a clean Github repository

-- [ ] Make a small devcontainer for a flask container application
+- [x] Make a small devcontainer for a flask container application
+    - [x] Install Python
+    - [ ] Start a new python flask server

 - [ ] 2.
 Write a very basic HTTP web server application that simply listens on a port and prints “Hello from PSPDFKit Engineer!”
 Nothing fancy or complicated.
 This doesn’t need to be